conmaol/maglocunus/AI/LLMs/tokenisation.md

 30     "?"
 ```

-Looking closely at the output of this tokeniser, a number of observations are worth making.
+Looking closely at the output of this tokeniser, a number of things stand out.

 First of all, the GPT-4 tokeniser is clearly not a **word tokeniser**.